 Some wildlife operations are pushing attic restorations, because it can be a very profitable insurance claim.
 It seems that in many cases, a restoration is simply not necessary.
 Why have your insurance rates go up due to a claim?

 Often, we only find a sprinkling of guano in an attic.
 It seems that the bats fly around the attic space and we find a pellet here and there.
 Most people wouldn't even notice.
 If no odors are present, why not let it be left undisturbed?
 The dry attic space and time will cause the droppings disintegrate.

 For situations where there is a very minor pile, we may provide a quote for this extra service.
-These piles may fill no more than a coffee can.
+These pile may fill no more than a coffee can.
 We uses a hand scooper to place the droppings in a plastic bag.
 We also have a small HEPA vac (a true HEPA vac) to tidy up the area.
 If the extent of the damage is greater, or more than one small pile, we recommend that you consider a restoration company.
 We will not do a cleanup, unless you do an exclusion with us (and bats are evicted) and our expections match.